r160v/flight_predictor/README.md

     --role Admin \
     --email example@mail.org
 ```
-- Make DAG visible to Airflow  *-*-*-*-*--*
+- Make DAG visible to Airflow

-In "resources/airflow/" there is setup.py file that defines the DAG and prediction task.
+In /resources/airflow there is setup.py file that defines the DAG and prediction task.
 The default location for the DAGs is ~/airflow/dags, but more generally it is $AIRFLOW_HOME/dags.
-Copy setup.py to $AIRFLOW_HOME/dags (or make a symlink).
+Copy setup.py to $AIRFLOW_HOME/dags (or set a symlink).
 - Make sure that the pipeline is parsed successfully
 ```
 python $AIRFLOW_HOME/dags/setup.py